Nautical Needlepoint Coasters

-Stitching the Canvas
+Stitch the Canvas

 Using the provided Nautical Needlepoint Coaster Pattern, use the basketweave stitch for the entirety of the square canvas.
 If you are unfamiliar with the basketweave stitch, you can find a tutorial right here!

-Stitching the Canvas Edge
+Stitch the Canvas Edge

 With your tapestry needle threaded with the ecru yarn (Koigu's color 0000), use a whip stitch to finish the edges of the canvas.

-Backing the Canvas
+Back the Canvas

 Take of the the felt pieces you cut and hold it to the back of the canvas.
 With a needle and cotton thread, hand sew the two squares together using a blind stitch.